-Analysis Focus Agency Response culture, national origin, religious commitments, age, (dis)ability status and political perspectives across the authorizing environment?
+Analysis Focus Agency Response Diversity: Does the policy embodied in proposed rule consider race and ethnicity, gender and gender identity, sexual orientation, socioeconomic status, language, culture, national origin, religious commitments, age, (dis)ability status and political perspectives across the authorizing environment?
 The agency recognizes that race, gender, sexual orientation, socioeconomic status, language, culture, national origin, religious commitments, age, ability and political perspectives are deeply connected.
 This understanding informs the agency's commitment to shifting repressive power dynamics and strengthening the influence of those most affected by the impact of such dynamics.
-That shift is represented in the formation of the Social Equity in Cannabis Program through a regulatory framework that is designed to reduce barriers to market entry consistent with statute, but also through agency-initiated efforts to assure that regulatory construction is concise and framed in a way that honors the four pillars of public administration (economy, efficiency, effectiveness, and social equity), while reducing barriers to entry in the legal cannabis market. proposed rule support the agency's commitment to work actively in challenging and responding to bias, harassment, and discrimination?
-Does the policy extend the agency's commitment to equal opportunity for all persons and does not discriminate on the basis of race, color, national origin, age, Equal access to inequitable systems does not advance social equity.
+That shift is represented in the formation of the Social Equity in Cannabis Program through a regulatory framework that is designed to reduce barriers to market entry consistent with statute, but also through agency-initiated efforts to assure that regulatory construction is concise and framed in a way that honors the four pillars of public administration (economy, efficiency, effectiveness, and social equity),1 while reducing barriers to entry in the legal cannabis market.
+Equity: Does the policy embodied in proposed rule support the agency's commitment to work actively in challenging and responding to bias, harassment, and discrimination?
+Does the policy extend the agency's commitment to equal opportunity for all persons and does not discriminate on the basis of race, color, national origin, age, marital status, sex, sexual orientation, gender identity, gender expression, disability, religion, height, weight, or veteran status?
+Equal access to inequitable systems does not advance social equity.
 Disparities in structures and systems ensures barriers to access.
-By reverse engineering regulatory frameworks to align with statute, the agency has been able to proactively dismantle them, allowing the agency to enable conditions that lead to social equity.
+By reverse engineering regulatory frameworks to align with statute, the agency has been able to proactively dismantle them, allowing the agency to enable conditions that may lead to social equity.
 These efforts have become embedded in the agency's approach to rule and policy development.
-The breadth and depth of the changes described in this rule proposal demonstrates the agency's commitment to regulatory revision that will lead to socially equitable conditions, realizing and operationalizing the intent of the enabling legislation. commitment to pursuing deliberate efforts to respectfully honor and acknowledge different perspectives, where every individual feels a sense of inclusion that leverages collective These rules were developed through an inclusive, collaborative, deliberative process designed to honor and acknowledge different perspectives.
+The breadth and depth of the changes described in this rule proposal demonstrates the agency's commitment to regulatory revision that may lead to socially equitable conditions, realizing and operationalizing the intent of the enabling legislation.
+Inclusion: Does the policy embodied in proposed rule support the agency's commitment to pursuing deliberate efforts to respectfully honor and acknowledge different perspectives, where every individual feels a sense of inclusion that leverages collective capabilities?
+These rules were developed through an inclusive, collaborative, deliberative process designed to honor and acknowledge different perspectives.
 Collective community knowledge and capabilities were leveraged during that process to assure that all voices were heard, acknowledged, and included in rule development.
 The proposal reflects the outcome of that process, as well as rule language and section reorganization that was informed by the individuals to whom such rules apply.

-&lt;sup>1 See Social Equity Is a Pillar of Public Administration (1).pdf
+1 See Social Equity Is a Pillar of Public Administration (1).pdf